someimportantcompany/status-page/README.md

 $ docker run --rm -v $PWD:/srv/jekyll -p 4000:4000 -it jekyll/minimal jekyll serve
 ```

 - This will run a HTTP server at https://localhost:4000 for you to view your status-page.
 Any changes you make will automatically cause the process to rebuild the site.
-Happy status-paging!
+- If you choose to run this page under a base-url (e.g. `/status-page`) be sure to set your `_config.yml`'s `baseurl`: Right now it's set to blank.
+  - And when running a local HTTP server using the method above, note the change in `Server address` to include the `baseurl` too.
+- [See later on](#deployment-ideas) for deployment ideas to GitHub Pages & other cloud providers.

 ## Configuration

 The config file is stored at [`./_data/status.yml`](./_data/status.yml).
-Edit this file to brand the site to your liking, make announcements, & most importantly write up incidents!
+The default file is setup to use all the features, so be sure to edit this file to your liking.
+Use it to make announcements, & most importantly write up incidents!

 ### Branding